AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

 Create a GCloud Project
 -----------------------

-log in to your GCloud account and go to project page: https://console.cloud.google.com/project
+Log in to your GCloud account and go to the project page: https://console.cloud.google.com/project

 Create a project.
 Go on to the next step if you have already created one.
-Note the project ID will be used in referencing to this project by Aviatrix controller.
+Note that the project ID will be used in referencing to this project by Aviatrix controller.

-(As an example, we created a project Aviatrix-UCC, the project ID is aviatrix-ucc-1214)
+(As an example, we created a project called Aviatrix-UCC, the project ID is aviatrix-ucc-1214)

 Copy Aviatrix Controller Image to Your Project